garystafford/voter-service/README.md

 ## Introduction

-A simple Spring Boot RESTful API microservice, backed by MongoDB.
+A sample Spring Boot RESTful API microservice, backed by MongoDB.
 The Voter service exposes several HTTP endpoints, listed below.
 Calling those endpoints, end-users can review candidates, submit a vote, view voting results, and view the winner.
 End-users can also create random voting data for simulations.

 ## Quick Start